 dbms.memory.heap.max_size providing the heap size as a number and a unit, for example

 It is recommended to set these two parameters to the same size.

-For a more thorough discussion on this topic, refer to the heap memory configuration section in the Neo4j Manual.
+For a more thorough discussion on this topic, refer to the heap memory configuration section in the Neo4j Operations Manual.
 That section also contains information about heap memory distribution and gabarge collection tuning.

 Logical transaction logs in Neo4j are used in scenarios when the database needs to be recovered after a unclean shutdown.
 They are also used for online backup operations, especially for incremental backups.

 These transaction log files are rotated after surpassing a certain size (25 Mb in size).
 The amount of log files or the used space can be configured.

 dbms.tx_log.rotation.retention_policy parameter is set to

 Number of Open Files

 1024 for the open file limit is often not enough, especially when many indexes are used or a server installation sees too many connections (network sockets also count against that limit).

 Users are therefore encouraged to increase that limit to a realistic value of